Utrum/OOTDapp/README.md

-# BlocDapp v0.1
+# OOT Dapp v0.1

-SPV lightweight GUI and trading wallet for BNTN.
+SPV lightweight GUI and trading wallet for OOT.
 This is experimental software and a functional prototype.
 No warranty!